Andrew's Station, Los Angeles County, California

 Kraszynski wanted the court to force Newhall to renew the lease, so he filed a lawsuit on December 17, 1877, in the County of Los Angeles District Court of the 17th Judicial District (Case 4240).
 He alleged that it had been agreed that at the end of the lease, he would have the right of renewal for the same terms and conditions as the original lease.

 On April 2, 1878, the trial started and on April 30, 1878, Judge Ygnacio Sepulveda decided in favor of Henry M. Newhall.
 On May 7, Kraszynski motioned for a new trial.
 The Los Angeles Herald of May 25, 1878, reported that "Ten days further time to prepare and serve statement on motion for new trial."
 The Los Angeles Herald of August 7, 1878, reports that "Plaintiff [Kraszynski] found guilty of contempt of Court.
 Ordered that an alias process issue immediately restoring defendant [Newhall] to possession."
 On November 4th that motion for new trial was denied after required legal papers were not filed in time.
+A Certificate of Dismissal was filed against Andrew's case on November 24, 1879.
+That meant that Newhall could not be sued again for the same cause.

 The Andrew's Station Post Office was discontinued in March of 1879 (San Francisco Examiner, March 31, 1879).

-However, by 1877 the town of Newhall was a failure and a move to a new site was planned.
-Henry Newhall wanted to build a hotel in the new town.
+Why didn't Newhall want to renew the lease?
+Kraszynski wanted to renew it.
+Andrew's Station was evidently doing well.
+Improvements were being planned.
+However, by 1877 the town of Newhall, with its own railroad depot, was a failure and Henry Newhall planned to move it to a new site closer to Andrew's Station.
+Newhall also wanted to build his own hotel.
 In February of 1878, the whole town, with railroad depot, was moved to its present location.
-The Southern Hotel was soon built that same year.
-A successful Andrew's Station would not be good for his hotel, so he eliminated his only competition at that time.
-Within a few years, Andrew would be a teamster in Arizona and Maurice would be living in San Francisco.
+The Southern Hotel was soon built in that same year.
+A successful Andrew's Station would not be good for Newhall's hotel, so he eliminated his only competition.
+Andrew stayed in the area until early 1885, when he was reported to be in Arizona as a teamster.
+Maurice moved to San Francisco sometime in the 1880's.

-The fate of Andrew's Station is uncertain.
+The physical fate of Andrew's Station is uncertain.
 The Los Angeles Herald of February 15, 1879, mentions the "site formerly occupied by Andrew's Station."
 Did that mean that the actual buildings were gone?
 An 1897 LA Herald article says that a picnic was held between the railroad tunnel and Andrew's Station.
 Was that the actual structure or the site?
 Either way, after Kraszynski left, Andrew's Station as a business was over.

 More information on Andrew's Station can be on the SCVHistory website here.

-About the same view on June 26, 2016, from the hills above the picnic areas on the dirt road past Heritage Junction.
+About the same view on June 26, 2016, from the hills above the Hart Park picnic areas on the dirt road past Heritage Junction.
 You can just make out the railroad tracks through the trees at the lower right.

 Here is an aerial view from 1930 showing the site of Andrew's Station, the Pioneer Oil Refinery, and the spur line to Andrews Depot.
 The street names are modern.
 (Photo from the FrameFinder website of the University of Santa Barbara.)